Public vs private blockchain

 What is the Difference between Public vs Private Blockchain?

-Estimated read time: 7 minutes
+Estimated read time: 9 minutes

-In this article, I intend to do a public vs private blockchain comparison.
-This will include an examination of what exactly the roles of these two types of blockchain really are and why big businesses should quickly move to adopt them.
+This public vs private blockchain comparison will include an examination of what exactly the roles of these two types of blockchain really are and why big businesses should quickly move to adopt them.
 This analysis will look at why private blockchains are better suited to big business use when compared to public ones.

-What is a public blockchain and what are its promises
+What is a public blockchain and what are its promises?

 Different types of networks - centralized, decentralized, and distributed ledgers